psyinfra/HTCAnalyze/CONFIG.md

 ## Idea

-For example your config file looks like:
+For example your config file sits in one of these directoreis:
+1. /etc
+2. ~/.config/htcompact
+3. project_folder/config

 <details>
 <summary>
-htcsetup.conf
+htcompact_setup.conf
 </summary>

 ```